evanshortiss/performant-mobile-apis/README.md

 before finally returning them to the mobile device making the API call.
 Typically in a scenario like this the ESB response time can be high, and coupled with getting weather information it can lead to response times that are higher than we or our end users are happy with.
-It also facilitates sending text messages via it's API.
+This application also facilitates sending text messages via it's RESTful API.

 ## Part 1
 In the first part of these blog posts we discuss how building performant mobile